-Priest: Glory to the holy, consubstantial, life-creating and undivided Trinity, + always, now and ever and forever.
+Priest:Glory to the holy, consubstantial,

+life-creating and undivided Trinity,

++ always, now and ever and forever.

 If no priest is present, there is no incense.
+If there will be a gospel, the gospel book is placed on the tetrapod before Matins begins.
 The leader stands before the tetrapod or in the icon corner and says: